SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

   \label{fig:schwarzTriangle}
 \end{figure}

 Since the physical distance, denoted as $dr_{shell}$, increases as we approach $M$, we must exercise caution in how we define our geometric location[^-2].
 As a result, we measure the circumference of our concentric shell and divide by $2\pi$ to obtain our **$\mathbf{r}$-coordinate**.
 This process is analogous to tracing out great circles on a sphere which leads us to the next important geometric object useful in describing paths: **geodesics** are the lines of spacetime.
 Mathematically, these are *straight* lines (constant speed) in this non-Euclidean geometry[8].
 Physically, these lines correspond to paths through spacetime of objects moving at constant velocity.
-It is very important to reiterate that the gravitational field is merely another method to describe the curvature of spacetime, and so gravity is not treated as a force in GR.
+It is very important to reiterate that the gravitational field is merely another method to describe the curvature of spacetime, and so gravity is not treated as a force in \gls{gr}.

 [^-2]: Consider how far (radially) away a neighboring shell would be if $r$ was very close to $2M$.
-The use of physical distance to be synmous with our geometric location works perfectly fine in Euclidean geometries, but here in Schwarzschild, having points that are almost infinitely far away when they are neighbors is not useful to describe positions.
+The use of physical distance to be synonymous with our geometric location works perfectly fine in Euclidean geometries, but here in Schwarzschild, having points that are almost infinitely far away when they are neighbors is not useful to describe positions.

 $$\ $$